Home/Seeds/Green Cardamom

 Myths vs Realities

-MythGreen cardamom is only used for flavoring desserts.+
+MythGreen cardamom is only for sweet dishes.+

 MythAll cardamom varieties are the same.+